quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ~~~
 {: #transport-packetsent-def title="TransportPacketSent definition"}

-Note: We do not explicitly log the encryption_level or packet_number_space: the
+Note: The encryption_level and packet_number_space are not logged explicitly:
-header.packet_type specifies this by inference (assuming correct implementation)
+the header.packet_type specifies this by inference (assuming correct
+implementation)

 Note: for more details on "datagram_id", see {{transport-datagramssent}}.
 It is only needed
 when keeping track of packet coalescing.